pdulak/RIDIK/README.md

 ## Todo
 - [ ] save API calls history in log file / database
+- [ ] adjust design of chat window - make it more like a chat window with a sticky prompt at the bottom, conversation that contains questions and answers, etc.
+- [ ] remember conversation steps, give ability to reset conversation
 - [X] use Seqelize and connect to sqlite to save some data
   - [ ] table with sample simple "one line" prompts to use, along with command to execute them and keyboard shortcut?
   - [ ] table with log of API calls